Before you start your summer planning, be sure to read these 7 road trip survival tips!

 This is not to say we don’t still dread the long trips.
 We’ve just gotten used to it.
 My kids are just a little bigger now, so singing along to songs or even using the blessed, holy, life-saving, trip-changing portable DVD player can save some struggle.
 Six to eight hours in the car?
 Check.

 This summer, we decided to notably up the ante.
 How does 1,100 miles pulling a 30-fo0t trailer with two preschoolers in the truck sound?
 Terrifying, probably.
 But also possible.
-Here’s what I learned:
+Here are my 7 road trip survival tips:

 1. Pack snacks